coraliecarlson/small_retail_biz/README.md

   [`output/state_counts19.csv`](output/state_counts19.csv).
   [`output/state_counts18.csv`](output/state_counts18.csv).

+## Google Sheet Analysis

+-The outputs were imported into [Google Sheets](https://docs.google.com/spreadsheets/d/1YxHu60qwivQvLwmKJlBXo6i-vKKmBbSIG96tPz15660/edit?usp=sharing) for comparison and to determine percent change by year and by five years.

 ## Re-using the analysis

-You are welcome to use this analysis
+You are welcome to use this analysis.

 ## About me